 Portland Cable Trams operates restored and replica Melbourne cable tramcars along Portland’s foreshore.
 There are several stops where passengers can alight and re-join the tram again later.
 Trams operate every day except Christmas Day.
 Portland is located approximately 370 km west of Melbourne.

 Puffing Billy is a 762 mm gauge railway in the scenic Dandenong Ranges, east of Melbourne.
 It was opened as a tourist railway in 1962.
 The line runs a distance of 24 km from Belgrave, where Puffing Billy is based, through Lakeside to Gembrook.
-It attracts numerous visitors, with passenger numbers of 487,543 in 2018–19.
+It attracts numerous visitors, with passenger numbers of 50,678 in 2020–21.
 Puffing Billy operates several former Victorian Railways narrow gauge steam locomotives as well as diesel locomotives.
 A special attraction is the open-sided carriages, enabling passengers to hang their legs outside of the carriage.
 The steam locomotive fleet includes six NA Class tank locomotives, five of which are in operational condition, a G Class Garratt, and a Climax geared locomotive that was used in the Victorian timber industry.
 A museum at Menzies Creek Museum houses over 80 exhibits, including steam and diesel locomotives, carriages and a rail tractor.
-Funding has been received for the construction of a new Discovery Centre at Lakeside, which is expected to be completed in 2020.
+The Lakeside Visitor Centre provides a function centre, café and interpretive information.
 Puffing Billy operates every day except Christmas Day.
 Belgrave is located approximately 40 km west of Melbourne and can be reached by suburban train.

 Red Cliffs Historical Steam Railway